PixoVR/com.pixovr.apexunitysdk/documentation/pages/platform_sessions.md

 There are 4 functions used for manipulating session and data reporting:

- - ApexSystem::JoinSession() is used to indicate the start of a session.
+ - [ApexSystem::JoinSession()](@ref PixoVR::Apex::ApexSystem::JoinSession()) is used to indicate the start of a session.
 It also includes information about the module and user.
- - ApexSystem::CompleteSession() is used to indicate the end of a session.
+ - [ApexSystem::CompleteSession()](@ref PixoVR::Apex::ApexSystem::CompleteSession()) is used to indicate the end of a session.
 It also includes information about the user's session, such as length, completion status and score.
- - ApexSystem::SendSimpleSessionEvent() is used during a session to signal events or report module specific data.
-This is a simplified version of ApexSystem::SendSimpleSessionEvent().
+ - [ApexSystem::SendSimpleSessionEvent()](@ref PixoVR::Apex::ApexSystem::SendSimpleSessionEvent()) is used during a session to signal events or report module specific data.
+This is a simplified version of [SendSessionEvent()](@ref PixoVR::Apex::ApexSystem::SendSessionEvent()).
- - ApexSystem::SendSessionEvent() is used during a session to signal events or report module specific data.
+ - [ApexSystem::SendSessionEvent()](@ref PixoVR::Apex::ApexSystem::SendSessionEvent()) is used during a session to signal events or report module specific data.
 This requires nearly a fully described xAPI Statement to be passed in.

 All events used for when these functions are called are the same for when calling Authentication functionality.
 To see how to use the events, see <a href="authentication.html#requesthandling">Handling Authentication API Responses</a> in the \ref authentication "Authentication" page.